gorkinovich/Zrukall/README.md

 * `finish`: Finish the game.
 The user will start a new one after pressing any key.
 * `reset`: Resets the game.
 It's similar to `finish` but the player won't need to press any key to start the new game.
+* `exit`: Exits the game, ending the execution of the unity application.